han-yaeger/yaeger-tutorial/docs/dynamic-entities.md

-![Edit](images/edit.png) Create a new class called `Swordfish` that extends `DynamicSpriteEntity` in package `com.github.hanyaeger.tutorial.entities`.
+![Edit](images/edit.png) Create a new class called `Swordfish` that extends `DynamicSpriteEntity` in package `com.github.hanyaeger.FishingSimulator.entities`.
 Since the image of the swordfish is already of the correct size, we don't need to set its size through the constructor, which can now look like: